Wondering what regional variations of Japanese sound like?

 “Akan!” and 11 Other Badass Ways to Use Osaka Dialect

 Ready to take a look at a different side of Japanese?
+Want to learn how to properly tackle the Japanese formalities of the Osaka dialect?
 Let’s jump in!

 You can get even more exposure to authentic Japanese dialects, expressions and vocabulary by using the Japanese FluentU program.